Storm helps Poland hit wind energy record: 30% of power

 But as the storm intensified over the weekend, destroying power lines and causing some turbines to switch off automatically for safety reasons, power levels from wind farms fell to about half of the record level, Wapinski said.

-Renewable power accounts for some 25% of Poland’s energy mix and is rising, especially in the wind and solar energy sectors.
-As a result, the role of black and brown coal is diminishing but still accounts for some 65% of Poland’s energy generation.
+Renewable power accounts for 25% of Poland’s energy mix and is rising, especially in the wind and solar energy sectors.
+As a result, the role of black and brown coal is diminishing slightly but still accounts for 65% of Poland’s energy generation.
+Another 6% comes from gas, chiefly from Russia.

+Wind farms represent 42% of Poland’s renewable energy and another 45% comes from solar panels.

+In the gas sector, Poland has been taking steps to reduce its dependence on Russian imports.
+Its Baltic Sea LNG port, where shipments come from Qatar and the U.S., is being expanded, and a pipeline is being built to bring in gas from Norway.

 During the recent storms, four people were reported killed in Poland and at least nine were injured, as high winds felled trees and tore off roofs.